-Within approximately one week of the exam, and 3 to 4 weeks for Concrete Field and Concrete Strength exams, results will be posted on the listing of Certified Technicians page on the CTTP website.
+Within approximately one week of the exam, and 3 to 4 weeks for Concrete Field and Concrete Strength exams, results will be posted on the Certified Technicians page on the CTTP website.
 To view your certifications, enter your name in the search box, and your CTTP certifications will be shown along with the corresponding expiration date.
 An updated expiration date indicates a passing grade in the course.

 Approximately one week after the exam, an email is sent to all class participants.
 The exam score is contained in the email for each participant who passed the course.
 This will be followed by a course completion letter, certificate and pocket card by regular mail.
 Unsuccessful participants will receive a letter with course results.
 Exam results for Concrete Field Testing Technician and Concrete Strength Testing Technician courses may take as long as 3 weeks because the exams are graded by the American Concrete Institute.
 ACI exam scores will be mailed to you directly from ACI.
 CTTP certificates and pocket cards will be sent separately from CTTP.

 Certification periods vary by class.
 Please refer to the Course Descriptions for individual course details.
 Certifications in Basic Aggregates, Hot Mix Asphalt, Soils, and NPDES expire on either June 30, or December 31, after the designated certification period.
 Certifications based on ACI exams expire on the date concurring with the ACI expiration date.

 You must pass both the written and performance components of each course in order to receive a passing grade.
 Re-testing policies vary by course.
 For Basic Aggregates, Hot Mix Asphalt, Soils, and NPDES, the entire course must be repeated.
 For courses utilizing ACI exams (Concrete Field Testing Technician and Concrete Strength Testing Technician), only the portion failed (written or performance) must be repeated – subject to ACI guidelines.
 Thus, for these courses a student may choose to test only.
 However, the re-testing success rate is much higher for those who choose to repeat the entire class than those who simply take the test again.